-With the flat or the segmented memory model, the linear address space is mapped into the processor's physical address space either directly or through paging.
-When using direct mapping (paging disabled), each linear address has a one-to-one correspondence with a physical address (that is, linear addresses are sent out on the processor's address lines without translation).
-When using the IA-32 architecture's paging mechanism (paging enabled), the linear address space is divided into pages, which are mapped into virtual memory.
+With the flat or the segmented memory model, linear address space is mapped into the processor's physical address space either directly or through paging.
+When using direct mapping (paging disabled), each linear address has a one-to-one correspondence with a physical address.
+Linear addresses are sent out on the processor's address lines without translation.

+When using the IA-32 architecture's paging mechanism (paging enabled), linear address space is divided into pages which are mapped to virtual memory.
 The pages of virtual memory are then mapped as needed into physical memory.
-When an operating system or executive uses paging, the paging mechanism is transparent to an application program; that is, all the application program sees is the linear address space.
+When an operating system or executive uses paging, the paging mechanism is transparent to an application program.
+All that the application sees is linear address space.